Danielratmiroff/ssbu/README.md

 ## About

 I'm a huge fan of the video game Super Smash Bros and I found myself <br />
-missing for a place that allowed me to know more about the characters I liked playing,<br /><br />
+missing a place that allowed me to know more about the characters I liked playing,<br />

-That need lead to create this simple and easy to use mobile application. 📱<br />
+That need lead to create this simple and easy to use mobile application, 📱<br />
-(Which allowed me to check out what are my best changes against different opponents 😄)
+that allowed me to check out what are the best picks against different opponents 😄)

 ### Link